Best Customer Satisfaction Metric: CSAT vs NPS vs CES

 Can you convert CSAT to NPS?

-The short answer is no. The net promoter score (NPS) is a standardized question asked in a specific way and on a particular scale.
+The short answer is no. The Net Promoter Score (NPS) is a standardized question asked in a specific way and on a fixed scale.
 Although you can rescale CSAT data mathematically, you cannot change the wording of the question.
 CSAT does not measure brand advocacy.
 Converting CSAT into NPS denotes that satisfaction and brand advocacy are the same, but they may not be.
 Customers might be satisfied with a category but may not feel comfortable recommending a brand.

 Can you convert NPS to CSAT?